Kristina01111000/Drws_site/README.md

 12/5
 For next week:

-Check that in astra if a widget can just show up on the homepage Try again to remove the word marketing from the signup page
+Try again to remove the word marketing from the signup page

 - finish page for signups